 More popular modifications of Algorithm Square-Tracing to handle 8-connected patterns discard the left-turn-right-turn rule altogether.
-One such procedure is known as Moore-neighborhood tracing.
+One such procedure is known as Moore-neighbor-hood tracing.
 The eight neighbors of a pixel shown in Fig. 4 are also referred to in the literature as the Moore neighborhood of a pixel.
-In the Moore neighborhood tracing algorithm, when the current pixel p is black, the Moore neighborhood of p is examined in a clockwise manner starting with the pixel from which p was entered and advancing pixel by pixel until a new black pixel in P is encountered as illustrated in Fig. 6.
-The algorithm is described more precisely below.
+In the Moore neighborhood tracing algorithm, when the curuseful definitions of "border" points which are intimately related to the boundary.
+We say that a black pixel of P is a 4-border point if at least one of its 4-neighbors is white.
+We say that a black pixel of P is an 8-border point if at least one of its 8-neighbors is white.